jperkin/bob/README.md

 - [x] Scan resolution / DAG.
 - [x] Ratatui-based terminal interface showing current progress.
 - [x] Basic HTML reports.

+Bob should work pretty much out-of-the-box on NetBSD, Linux, and illumos.

+Bob works on macOS, but due to Apple, there is a lot of additional sandbox work to do before things work correctly (e.g. name resolution inside chroot).
+This will be implemented in due course.

 ## Getting Started